How to Get a Private Investigator License in Kentucky

 Tips for Success

-• Budget approximately $2,300 for your Kentucky license: This includes $250 in application fees, $0 for the exam, and education costs.
+- Budget approximately $2,300 for your Kentucky license: This includes $250 in application fees, no exam fee, and education costs.
 Once licensed, plan for $250 in renewal fees every 2 years.

 Frequently Asked Questions